SCHEDULE OF BOXES

 - Month 5 – St. Augustine

-Take an up-close look at the volatile life inside this fort, the truth about pirates and privateers, and the native Timucua people.
+Take an up-close look at the volatile life inside this fort, the truth about pirates and privateers, and the Native Timucua people.

 - Month 6 – Plymouth

-Explore this early settlement and learn new and exciting details about some of the most iconic early American people and events – the Pilgrims, the Wampanoag, and the first Thanksgiving.
+Explore this early settlement and learn new and exciting details about some of the most iconic early American people and events – the Pilgrims, the Wampanoag, and the true story first Thanksgiving.
 Jump forward a few decades and try to survive the Salem witch trials in a Choose Your Story special adventure.

 - Month 7 – The French & Indian War: Before he fought in the revolution, before he accepted the presidency, George Washington did something else: he started a world war!
-Discover what life looked like for soldiers, natives, colonists, and children during this time of conflict.
+Discover what life looked like for soldiers, Natives, colonists, and children during this time of conflict.

 - Month 8 – The American Revolution: Don’t just learn about the revolution, experience it with all of your senses!
 Drink liberty tea while learning about the Boston Tea Party.
 Read about Paul Revere’s ride by the light of a tin punch lantern.
 Deepen your understanding of the constitution and then try your hand with quill and ink.

-- Month 10 – Lewis & Clark: Explore North America with the adventurous Corps of Discovery as they catalog animal and plant life, meet new indigenous tribes, and bring colonial ideas with them.
+- Month 10 – Lewis & Clark: Explore North America with the adventurous Corps of Discovery as they catalog animal and plant life, meet indigenous tribes, and bring colonial ideas with them.

-- Month 11 – Going West: The trickle of movement westward becomes a flood as gold, land, and forced relocation push people from all walks of life farther west.
+- Month 11 – Going West: The trickle of movement westward becomes a flood as gold, land, and forced Native relocation push people from all walks of life farther west.
 This month covers the gold rush, the Oregon Trail, and the Trail of Tears in a relatable, memorable way.

 - Month 12 – Civil War: See how difficulties from the very beginning of colonial America come to a boiling point as the nation struggles for survival.
 Meet Harriet Tubman and learn about the real underground railroad.
 Read Abraham Lincoln’s writing and then learn the state of the art communication he used during war time: Morse Code.
-Find out about the forgotten soldiers of the Civil War and discover how native peoples, immigrants, women, and enslaved and free blacks changed history.
+Find out about the forgotten soldiers of the Civil War and discover how Native peoples, immigrants, women, and enslaved and free blacks changed history.